Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

                equivalent for marker targets)
 ```

-This converts an opaque statistical shortfall into an actionable, point-by-point diagnostic trail.
-This is directly informed by real-world testing where checkpoints near the edge of a flight corridor's overlap zone produced detection failures that an aggregate RMSE figure alone would not explain.
+This converts an opaque statistical shortfall into an actionable, point-by-point diagnostic trail — directly informed by real-world testing where checkpoints near the edge of a flight corridor's overlap zone produced detection failures that an aggregate RMSE figure alone would not explain.

 ### QA-Only Mode

 **Logic:** The reprojection step (OSTN15/OSGM15 transformation) and the QA step (target detection, RMSE calculation) are logically independent once an output file exists.
-Forcing a full re-reprojection every time a QA parameter is recalled wastes processing time on large rasters or point clouds for no benefit, since the geodetic output does not change between QA attempts.
+Forcing a full re-reprojection every time a QA parameter is being tuned — board size, target type, or detection thresholds — wastes processing time on large rasters or point clouds for no benefit, since the geodetic output does not change between QA attempts.

 ```
 DEFINE qa_only_routing(args):